 FLAP Migrant Law Training

-Every summer FLAP conducts this training provided by FLAP Board and staff members, skilled employment litigation attorneys, and other nonprofit organizations with extensive experience in the area, to FLAP Interns, Externs and volunteers.
+Every summer FLAP conducts this training provided by FLAP Board and staff members, skilled employment litigation attorneys, and other attorneys and nonprofit organizations with extensive experience in different areas, to FLAP Interns, Externs and volunteers.

 FLAP Migrant Outreach Training